-The timer setting on an LG TV will allow you to set a time for the TV to automatically turn off.
+The timer setting on an LG TV will allow you to set a time for the TV to turn off automatically.
 That is, whether you are in the middle of your favorite series or not.
-If this option is tampered with, it could be set to make your TV turn off unexpectedly.
+If the option is tampered with, it could be set to make your TV turn off unexpectedly.

-- Test the TV to see if it continues to restart loop
+- Test the TV to see if it continues in the restart loop.

-Is your TV stuck in a never-ending on, off loop?
+Is your TV stuck in a never-ending loop?
 There’s really nothing more frustrating.
-I am sure this article has shown you what you need to do to break the cycle.
-You should be back watching your favorite movies and series before you know it.
+I hope this article has shown you how to break the cycle and enjoy your TV again.

-If this article has helped you, then why not check out some of our other articles and free guides?
-You could even sign up to our email list.
+If this article has helped you, why not check out some of our other articles and free guides below?
+You could even sign up for our email list.